eoindn/data-shrimp/day1.md

 - Can communicate with the background script
 For the project this is where we can scan forms for suspicious data collection or delete tracking scripts emebeded into the page

+**Content Script Context:**
+- Runs inside the actual web page
+- CAN see and modify the page's HTML/DOM
+- CAN'T directly access all browser APIs
+- Shares the page's context but is isolated from the page's JavaScript

 ## Popup (popup.html + popup.js) - The User Interface
 - This is the little window that appears when someone clicks your extension icon in the toolbar.